 Analysis

 In empirical SE, to properly analyze your data, you have to perform a comprehensive design of your experiments.
 This implies using existing research protocols in some cases.
 In other cases, such protocols simply do not exist.
 Of course, there are gems out there that can help you with the first cases, such as the book Guide to Advanced Empirical SE.
 However, if you are dealing with the second scenario, the challenge stands at an entirely different level.
 If your experiment is unique in some manner, then you will have to convince everyone that your procedure is scientifically correct.
-Those who are done science for real know very well that this is a major issue.
+Those who are doing science “for real” know very well that this is a major issue.

 In the case of ML researchers, the analysis and statistical validation of the results is a straight forward process.
 Those researchers know exactly what type of statistical test they need to use in each scenario.
 For example, if you test your model against another one, then you use the non-parametric Wilcoxon signed-rank test; whereas if you need to compare your results with respect to several models, then the Friedman NxN test is the standard choice.
 However, in empirical SE research, there is no such standards.
 The data analysis approach is up to you.
 The protocol employed may be part of your contribution.
 It is simply more work to do for the same paycheck.